helinoguuz/ai-vscode-extension/README.md

 The separate **Agent tools** settings screen controls maximum read lines and result counts for listing, searching, diagnostics, terminal errors, symbols, definitions, and references.

-The same values can be edited through normal VS Code settings under the `devMate` namespace.
+The same values can be edited through normal VS Code settings under the the extension settings namespace.

 ## Running the tests